Visit our storefront

-THE WOODSTOCK STORY BOOK contains many exceptional, never-before-seen photographs of Jimi Hendrix, Janis Joplin, Jerry Garcia, the Who, Joe Cocker, Jefferson Airplane, Joan Baez, The Band, Sly and the Family Stone, John Sebastian, Ten Years After, The Incredible String Band, Tim Hardin, Crosby, Stills, Nash & Young, and many more captured through the lens of a festival insider.
+Our coffee table hard cover version, the basis for the expanded ebook version, received rave reviews from many individuals and reviewers, including many news channels and Kirkus Reviews at left.
+Along with a foreword by the Woodstock Clown Prince, Wavy Gravy, these books contain many exceptional photographs of Jimi Hendrix, Janis Joplin, Jerry Garcia, the Who, Joe Cocker, Jefferson Airplane, Joan Baez, The Band, Sly and the Family Stone, John Sebastian, Ten Years After, The Incredible String Band, Tim Hardin, Crosby, Stills, Nash & Young, and many more captured through the lens of a festival insider.
+This rare volume is a must have for anyone who was at Woodstock, wish they had been, or for anyone wanting a bird’s eye view of a great historical event of the 60’s.

 About the Photographer/Author

 Barry Z Levine’s photographs have been included in several US and European television documentaries and books celebrating the 2009 anniversary including “Woodstock: Three Days That Rocked the World” as well as the re-release of the Academy Award-winning film ““Woodstock.”
 His color photos are featured in Barbara Kopple’s documentary film “Woodstock Now and Then” and in WDR’s “Woodstock Wie der Mythos entstand.”
-His photos are included in several collectible editions including “Woodstock Remembered” and “Woodstock ’69: The First Festival.”
+His photos are included in and on several collectible editions including “Woodstock Remembered” and “Woodstock ’69: The First Festival.”

 His photos have been featured in books and on album covers, in international newspapers and magazines, on postage stamps, and have been on international tour at museums and galleries.
 His photographs are available through this website and Getty images.
+The 50th anniversary found his photos in TV documentaries, books and media events across the United States and Europe.

 Levine was honored as the “Celebrated Artist” of Italy’s 2009 Biografilm celebration in Rome, Milan, and Bologna.
 His photographs of Woodstock were displayed on gigantic billboards in the three major Italian cities, on major sports arenas and on the outside and inside of trolleys and buses thus creating a virtual Woodstock Village.
-He was designated Italy’s official “Woodstock Witness” and was featured on panels, broadcasts and in photographic exhibits in major bookstores.

 In addition to photography, Levine has worked as a writer/producer in advertising and film, video, and theatrical production and was the director of a video production studio in New York City.
 He has been a long-time independent political activist and is one of the founders of The All-Stars Project, one of the largest and most successful anti-violence programs for urban youth.
-For more information and to read his blog please visit: www.woodstockstorybook.com

 THE WOODSTOCK STORY BOOK